Downton Abbey series 2

 The second series of the British historical drama television series Downton Abbey broadcast from 18 September 2011 to 6 November 2011, comprising a total of eight episodes and one Christmas Special episode broadcast on 25 December 2011.
 The series was broadcast on ITV in the United Kingdom and on PBS in the United States, which supported the production as part of its Masterpiece Classic anthology.
 Series two explores the lives of the Crawley family and servants during and after the First World War.

 Series two received widespread acclaim, with critics praising its cast, historical depictions, and story's arc.
 The viewing figures significantly increased compared with series one, with an average of 11 million viewers per episode.
 The series was nominated for several industry awards, and won the TCA Award for Outstanding Achievement in Movies, Miniseries and Specials.
-Maggie Smith received critical praise for her performance as Lady Violet Crawley, which earned her the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.
+Maggie Smith received critical praise for her performance as Violet, the Dowager Countess of Grantham, which earned her the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.

 This was the first series of Downton Abbey to feature a Christmas special.